 Localytics is a mobile marketing platform that provides solutions for monitoring acquisition channels and campaigns to gain valuable users, engaging current users with personalized messages and retaining users that are in a higher risk of churn.
 Localytics concentrates on delivering meaningful and personalized messages across email, push notification, in-app messages.
 It helps marketers to use deeper insights to create powerful communication with their users through intelligent solutions.

 Airship (formerly Urban Airship) enables enterprise brands to use user-level data to deliver push notifications, emails, SMS, in-app messages, mobile wallet passes and more to engage the right people at the right time.it uses AI to predict churn of users and find an optimal time that customers are most likely to engage with the message.

-Hengam is acting as an intelligent assistant when it comes to users’ churn and engagement.
+Hengam is acting as an intelligent assistant when it comes to users’ churn and engagement and is one of the most popular Shopify marketing apps.
 It gathers all events inside and outside the app (to the extent of the data user agreed to share) and use them in its models to analyze and predict user behavior more accurately.
 It automatically identifies anomalies that occur in the users’ behavior and informs you to take the appropriate reaction through the notification, email or SMS, depending on their status and persona.
 In your messages, you can send specific offers to users and remind them of your values, fully personalized.
 Hengam also offers decent prices for small and medium-sized businesses.